Ayesha Khan (Indian actress)

 Ayesha Khan (born 13 September 2002) is an Indian actress who works in Telugu and Hindi films.
-She is well known from Bigg Boss Season 17, debuted in TV series with, Baalveer Returns (2019).
-Ayesha later made her film debut in Telugu with, Mukhachitram (2022) and starred in Om Bheem Bush (2024) and Manamey (2024).
+She is well known for her participation in reality show Bigg Boss Season 17.
+She debuted in SAB TV's fantasy series Baalveer Returns (2019).

+Ayesha later made her film debut in Telugu with Mukhachitram (2022) and also starred in films such as Om Bheem Bush (2024) and Manamey (2024).
+She also received recognition for her dance in song "Shararat" in the 2025 film Dhurandhar.
+She also starred alongside Kapil Sharma in the film Kis Kisko Pyaar Karoon 2 in 2025.

 Early life

-Ayesha was born on 13 September 2002 in Mumbai.
+Ayesha was born in Mumbai.
 Her father, Shahab Khan, was born in Pakribarawan, Bihar and settled in Mumbai.
 Her brother, Shahbaz Khan, is an officer in the Indian Merchant Navy.

 Career

-Ayesha began her career in 2020 as a junior artist with her television debut in Ekta Kapoor's daily soap Kasauti Zindagi Kay.
-In 2020, she was seen in a television show Balveer Returns, as Birba.
+Khan began her career as a junior artist with her television debut in Ekta Kapoor's daily soap Kasauti Zindagi Kay.
+In 2020, she was seen in the television show Balveer Returns as Birba.
+She then entered Telugu films with Mukhachitram (2022), in which she had a supporting role.

-Following her debut, Ayesha was a contestant on the 17th season of Bigg Boss in 2023.
-Ayesha gained significant recognition after her appearance in the show.
+Khan was a contestant on the 17th season of reality show Bigg Boss (2023).
+She gained significant recognition after her appearance in this show.
+She then played Karan Grover's love interest in Ravi Dubey's romantic series, Dil Ko Rafu Karr Lei, which aired on YouTube.

+She was slated to appear in the Telugu film Lucky Baskhar (2024) but backed out due to schedule conflict.

-She also made a special appearance in the music video for the song Motha from the Telugu film, Gangs of Godavari.
+In 2024, Khan played a supporting role in Sriram Adittya's Manamey.
+She also made a special appearance in the music video for the song Motha from the Telugu film, Gangs of Godavari (2024).

-She is also confirmed to appear as a star role in Jaat, the upcoming Bollywood directorial debut of Gopichand Malineni starring Sunny Deol.
-The first look poster was announced on 20 October 2024.
+She had a minor role as a police officer in Gopichand Malineni's Jaat (2025), which starred Sunny Deol.

+In 2025, Khan appeared in the song "Shararat" alongside Krystle D'Souza in Aditya Dhar's Dhurandhar for which she received praise among the social media.
+She then played Ruhi Mirza in Kapil Sharma's comedy film Kis Kisko Pyaar Karoon 2 (2025).
+Both these roles, besides Jaat, marked her entry to mainstream Hindi cinema.

+Controversy

+While protesting in Mumbai as an extension of the 2026 Delhi Jantar Mantar protests, Khan was detained by the Mumbai Police.
+Khan said that she and her friends had not even started actively protesting, but were detained without any valid reason.